davidrodrigues98/CLISnake/README.md

 ## _The snake classic game built for Windows cmd!

-CLI Snake is a simple C++ program, recreating the Snake  game for the command user interface (CLI), using windows native libraries for input access.
+CLI Snake is a simple C++ program, recreating the Snake  game for the command line interface (CLI), using windows native libraries for input access.

 ## Features